A Roman Road without Borders.

 11 December 2022

 The approximately 400 km long road follows the course of the old Via Romana, which connected the Roman legionnaire’s camp Vindonissa (Windisch, canton Aargau, Switzerland), with the settlement Grinario (Köngen near Stuttgart in Germany).

-This road is also designated by the Tabula Peutingeriana, a Roman road map.
-The original map is lost, but a medieval copy of it shows the road.
+This road is also shown on the Tabula Peutingeriana, an ancient Roman road map.
+The original map is lost, but a medieval copy shows the road.

 Köngen, Nürtingen-Oberensingen, Pliezhausen, Kirchentellinsfurt, Rottenburg am Neckar, Bad Niedernau, Obernau, Eutingen im Gäu, Hirrlingen/Rangendingen, Hechingen-Stein, Burladingen, Geislingen-Häsenbühl, Rosenfeld, Sulz am Neckar, Oberndorf am Neckar, Rottweil and Niedereschach-Fischbach.